 The common portion of the syllabi explores course topics through the cultures of the campuses’ host countries and/or the disciplinary perspectives of the connected courses.

 There is significant interaction between the students through joint assignments involving cross-course groups resulting in a collaboratively developed product.
-Collaboration must be between sets of partnered students and must go beyond mere exchange of information.
+Collaboration must be between sets of partnered students and go beyond mere exchange of information.

 Materials developed for the common part of the course (syllabus, readings, viewings, assignments, guides, rubrics) will be shared through a repository using a Creative Commons License.